-Additional jaw pain conditions can include gum disease, cavities or an abscessed tooth.
 Although many of these concerns don’t directly affect the jaw, the pain can spread into the jaw area.
-Additionally, individuals who have gaps in their teeth or have severely damaged teeth may also encounter jaw pain when stress is applied to the jaw, such as biting or chewing.
-Following a good oral health care regimen at home and visiting Troy Family Dental on a regular basis can help reduce your risk of acquiring any of these conditions.
+Good home health care regimen and visiting Troy Family Dental on a bi-annual (twice a YEAR) regular basis can help eliminate or control any of these conditions.

-Along with symptoms such as cold sores, jaw, and mouth pain is often signs of stress.
-Stress can contribute to some physical and mental complications.
-Troy Family Dental can help you recognize the source of jaw discomfort; that is often caused by manageable and treatable conditions such as a toothache, sinus issues, or gum disease.
+Troy Family Dental can help you find the source of jaw discomfort; many times these are treatable conditions such as a toothache, sinus issues, or gum disease.

-It’s also necessary to know that pain or discomfort in the jaw can mean that you are similar symptoms to having a heart attack.
-Knowing this, and seeing other common heart attack symptoms, could help save your life or that of a loved one.
+Pain or discomfort in the jaw are also symptoms to having a heart attack.
+It is important to seek medical advice as soon as possible.
+It could help save your life or that of a family member.

 An Abscessed Tooth

-The abscessed tooth is the result of a dental pulp, or nerve, that has grown infected.
-It happens when a dental cavity has been left untreated for an elongated period.
-When the bacteria from the infection begins to grow from the root of the tooth, it can also start to affect any neighboring bone tissues, creating significant jaw pain.
-Having regular dental exams at Troy Family Dental and treating any dental cavities immediately, is the best way to circumvent this issue.
+The abscessed tooth, possible causes by a dental pulp or nerve that is infected.
+When the bacteria from an infection materializes in the root of the tooth, it may affect any neighboring bone tissues.
+This may cause significant jaw pain.
+Having regular bi-annual dental exams at Troy Family Dental and along with treating any dental cavities immediately, is one of the the best ways to take of this issue.

 Sore Gums and Bleeding Gums

-Gums that have pain or bleed may be the consequence of gum disease that is becoming worse.
-Gum disease is usually more severe in people with underlying ailments such as diabetes, which decreases the body’s defense to infection.
-This places your gums at risk for inflammation due to the bacteria that exist in plaque.
-Other oral symptoms of diabetes involve:
+Gums with pain or bleed may be because of gum disease that is getting worse.
+Gum disease is may be more severe with people who have diabetes.
+Gum disease places your gums at risk for redness and inflammation because of the bacteria in plaque.

 - Fruity-smelling breath